stateright/stateright/README.md

 ## License

-Stateright is copyright 2018 Jonathan Nadal and made available under the MIT License.
+Stateright is copyright 2018 Jonathan Nadal and other contributors.
+It is made available under the MIT License.

 To avoid the need for a Javascript package manager, the Stateright repository includes code for the following Javascript dependencies used by Stateright